-a) Imported textile articles on the EU market can clearly contain NPEO, with some individual items containing levels above 100 mg/kg (78/474 (16 per cent) from the studies reported, although the proportion may be higher for some specific product types (e.g. children's winter overalls); the proportion from the anecdotal source is unclear).
+- a) Imported textile articles on the EU market can clearly contain NPEO, with some individual items containing levels above 100 mg/kg (78/474 (16 per cent) from the studies reported, although the proportion may be higher for some specific product types (e.g. children's winter overalls); the proportion from the anecdotal source is unclear). - b) A large proportion of individual items of clothing have NPEO levels below a detection limit of around 1 10 mg/kg (221/474 or 47 per cent from the studies reported

-12 The range reflects the result of calculations based on either the geometric mean (assuming that non-detects represent concentrations of half the LoD) or the arithmetic mean of the NPEO influent concentrations.
+14 The range reflects the result of calculations based on either the geometric mean (assuming that non-detects represent concentrations of half the LoD) or the arithmetic mean of the NPEO influent concentrations.